EXCLUSIVE-Czech Republic looks to supply Vietnam more aircraft, radars - source

 Possible sales of firearms were also discussed with Colt CZ Group, the Czech holding company that owns the long-established U.S. carbine and rifle maker, the source said.

-(Reporting by Francesco Guarascio @fraguarascio; additional reporting by Khanh Vu; Editing by Raju Gopalakrishnan)
+(Reporting by Francesco Guarascio @fraguarascio; additional reporting by Khanh Vu; Editing by Raju Gopalakrishnan and Kevin Liffey)

 ((Francesco.Guarascio@thomsonreuters.com;))